PhoniTale: Phonologically Grounded Mnemonic Generation for Typologically Distant Language Pairs: Keyword Sequence Retrieval Validation

 We validate the module using boundary-level F1 score, which measures the model's precision and recall in identifying syllable boundaries.
 Since this module processes the output from the preceding transliteration component, we establish ground truth through manual annotation.

-Figure~\ref{fig:syllable-prediction-example} illustrates representative output from our model.
-For L1-adapted phoneme sequence derived from the English word ``autopsy'' (IPA: [\textipa{ot\textsuperscript{h}apsi}]), the model assigns boundary probabilities that accurately segment this sequence into phonologically valid Korean syllables.
+Figure~\ref{fig:syllable-prediction-example} illustrates the output of our model.
+For L1-adapted phoneme sequence \textipa{/ot\textsuperscript{h}\textscripta spsi/} derived from the English word \emph{autopsy}, the model assigns boundary probabilities that segment this sequence into phonologically valid Korean syllables.

-Our model achieves a perfect boundary-level F1 score of 1.00 when compared to these manually annotated boundaries on the system's transliteration outputs.
-This result indicates exceptional precision in identifying syllable junctures within the predicted L1-adapted phoneme sequence.
+Our model achieves a perfect boundary-level F1 score of 1.00 compared to reference boundaries on system transliteration outputs.
+This result indicates exceptional precision in identifying syllable junctures within the predicted L1-adapted sequence.